How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 With a little training, you can brisé toward your next big role.

-- A sample dance resume better than most.
+- A dance resume template better than most.

-- How to write a resume for dance jobs that leaves them breathless.
+- How to write a dancer resume that leaves them breathless.

 - How to make the perfect dancer job description for resumes.

-- Why you can’t just list your credits (and what to do instead).
+- Why you can’t just list your credits on a dance resume.

 Create a job-winning resume with little effort.
 Hack your way through ATS software with our 18 beautiful templates—give our builder a try!